The Bantam Tools desktop milling machine is a 3-axis CNC mill primarily intended for product designers, educators, and hobbyists.

 This helps minimize dust interference and increases cooling capability.

-A‐type to B‐type 2.0 USB cable with a ferrite bead is provided with the machine to connect it with the computer.
+A‐type to B‐type 2.0 USB cable with a ferrite bead is provided with the machine to connect it to the computer.

 The addition of a ferrite bead filter clears high-frequency noise energy by converting it to heat.